mattlewis92/angular-async-cache/README.md

 export function asyncCacheOptionsFactory(): AsyncCacheOptions {
   return new AsyncCacheOptions({

-    driver: new LocalStorageDriver(), // default cache driver to use.
+    // Default cache driver to use.
 Default in memory.
-You can also roll your own by implementing the CacheDriver interface
+    // You can also roll your own by implementing the CacheDriver interface
+    driver: new LocalStorageDriver(),

-    fromCacheAndReplay: true // this is the special sauce - first emit the data from localstorage, then re-fetch the live data from the API and emit a second time.
-The async pipe will then re-render and update the UI
+    // this is the special sauce - first emit the data from localstorage,
+    // then re-fetch the live data from the API and emit a second time.
+    // The async pipe will then re-render and update the UI.
+Default: false
+    fromCacheAndReplay: true

   });
 }

 // declare in your module
 @NgModule({
   imports: [
-    AsyncCacheModule.forRoot({
+    // this configures the default options.
+Just using `AsyncCacheModule.forRoot()` will use
+    // the defaults of an in memory cache and not replaying from the api AsyncCacheModule.forRoot({
       provide: AsyncCacheOptions,
       useFactory: asyncCacheOptionsFactory